apache/flink/docs/dev/table/common.md

 // get a TableEnvironment
 val tableEnv = TableEnvironment.getTableEnvironment(env)

+// compute a result Table using Table API operators and/or SQL queries val result: Table = ...

 // create a TableSink
 val sink: TableSink = new CsvTableSink("/path/to/file", fieldDelim = "|")

+// METHOD 1:
+//   Emit the result Table to the TableSink via the writeToSink() method result.writeToSink(sink)

+// METHOD 2:
-// register the TableSink with a specific schema val fieldNames: Array[String] = Array("a", "b", "c") val fieldTypes: Array[TypeInformation] = Array(Types.INT, Types.STRING, Types.LONG)
+//   Register the TableSink with a specific schema val fieldNames: Array[String] = Array("a", "b", "c") val fieldTypes: Array[DataType] = Array(DataTypes.INT, DataTypes.STRING, DataTypes.LONG)
 tableEnv.registerTableSink("CsvSinkTable", fieldNames, fieldTypes, sink)

-// compute a result Table using Table API operators and/or SQL queries val result: Table = ...

-// emit the result Table to the registered TableSink result.insertInto("CsvSinkTable")
+//   Emit the result Table to the registered TableSink via the insertInto() method result.insertInto("CsvSinkTable")

 // execute the program